virtualelephant/Project-SignalWave/README.md

 - YAML

 ---
+# Ansible
+`WIP` Ansible playbooks for standing up a Kubernetes environment identical to the version running inside my home lab environment.
+Uses the Helm repos for standing up all the required services to support Project SignalWave and all of it's components.

+---
 # Containers
 These are the containers used by many of the applications running within the Kubernetes clusters.
 These containers are leveraged for various activities, some are actual applications running or providing a service, others are used for monitoring various aspects of both the physical infrastructure and the VMware Cloud Foundation supporting software components.

 - cisco-snmp: `READY` Container for monitoring physical network devices over SNMP.
+- codellama-backend: `WIP` Container for running the CodeLlama-7B model locally.
+- codellama-frontend: `WIP` Container for interacting with locally running CodeLlama-7B model.
 - fping: `READY` Container for testing external connectivity to a set of user-specified endpoints.
 - mtg-publisher: `READY` Container for pulling Magic:The Gathering cards off public API and pushing them to RabbitMQ.
+- python-debug: `READY` Container for testing Python code in an isolated environment that can edit files and pull directly from a Git repo.
 - signalwave-publisher: `READY` Container for getting external connectivity metrics to website and pushing them to RabbitMQ.
 - signalwave-reader: `READY` Container for pulling metrics off of RabbitMQ and publishing to InfluxDB.
 - weatherapp: `WIP` Container for gathering weather information for a set of user-specified endpoints.